Enhanced interrogation techniques: International legal bodies

-On May 19, 2006, the UN Committee against Torture issued a report stating the U.S. should stop secretly detaining, torturing, and ill-treating terror suspects, since such treatment is illegal under international law.
+On May 19, 2006, the UN Committee against Torture issued a report stating the US should stop secretly detaining, torturing, and ill-treating terror suspects, since such treatment is illegal under international law.
 In July 2014, the European Court of Human Rights condemned the government of Poland for participating in CIA extraordinary rendition to a black site in Poland for enhanced interrogation, which the court called "torture, inhumane and degrading treatment".
 The court ordered the government of Poland to pay restitution to men who had been tortured there.

 Human rights organizations

 A report by Human Rights First (HRF) and Physicians for Human Rights (PHR) stated that these techniques constitute torture.
 Their press release said:

 The report concludes that each of the ten tactics is likely to violate U.S. laws, including the War Crimes Act, the U.S. Torture Act, and the Detainee Treatment Act of 2005.

 The Constitution Project convened a review of interrogation and detention programs in the years after the September 11, 2001 terrorist attacks.
 It concluded in 2013 that "it is indisputable that the United States engaged in the practice of torture" and that the nation's highest officials bore ultimate responsibility for it.